tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I started to write the documentation of the things I've been learning this past weeks.
 I wrote about node.js, single-thread, event loop, async functions, middlewares, etc. I plan to write a lot more about node, express, js and everything else to improve my knowledge retention.
 I also did some hackerrank exercises to keep practicing my logic.

 **Thoughts**: When you start to study deeply nodejs you realize that YOU DON'T KNOW NOTHING.
 HAHAHAHAHA.
 That is the true, I was doing my projects and thinking I know too much, but the true is that I dont know nothing yet, and it's wonderful, I think it's incredible that I have to much more things to learn, study and share.
 This is what I love most in programming, you never stop to learn.

+### Day 76 July 29, 2020

+**Today's Progress**: Today I kept documenting my learnings of these past days and did some hackerrank exercises in javascript, mostly using map and reduce.

+**Thoughts**: I didn't study much today but I pretend to study more in the next days and more focused in keep doing my project.